AtreyusDev/jizdsingg/README.md

     <h1 align="center">Welcome to JizDev👋</h1>
     <h3 align="center">
         I´m a passionate backend developer from Venezuela.
-I'm also a graphic designer and i like the frontend too.
+I'm also a graphic designer and I like the frontend too.
 I would like to continue learning, working in many projects / languages and work in a top company.
     </h3>
     <hr>